 6. Unified Platform is the Best Approach

 In an enterprise mobility management strategy, a unified endpoint management platform incorporates more than just managing the deployment of devices to end-users.
 The approach also involves monitoring the use of all the dispersed devices centrally in a single console.
-A unified platform supports the management and monitoring of a wide range of devices including mobile phones, tablets, desktop computers, wearables, and even IoT devices connected to an enterprise environment.
+A unified platform supports the remote management and monitoring of a wide range of devices including mobile phones, tablets, desktop computers, wearables, and even IoT devices connected to an enterprise environment.

 By using a unified platform such as Scalefusion, you can eliminate the need for multiple technologies to be managed differently, allowing your IT department to streamline its manner of working.
 By managing all devices with one unified platform, also plugs the cybersecurity loophole.